MaddyGuthridge/slides-xp/README.md

 * `slide.css`: stylesheet for slide pages.
 * `picker.css`: stylesheet for slide picker page.

+These stylesheets are mounted at the `/theme` endpoint.

 Within these stylesheets, the following classes can be selected.

 * `.highlight`: code blocks